shre-db/A-Curious-FFN/README.md

 Overview
 --------
-This research project focuses on developing an FFN (Feed-Forward Network) model with a unique feature of "Artificial Curiosity".
-Artificial
-Curiosity in the context of this project is a process that involves applying affine transformations to input test data and using a model trained on regular; non-transformed data to predict on the transformed data.
-The model then filters the predictions based on the least entropy for log-softmax values, specifically softmax values.
-The choice of the word "curiosity" to describe the process of applying different transformations to test images makes sense, as it reflects the idea of exploring different possibilities to make a prediction.
-The model is "curiosity-driven" in the sense that it explores different possibilities of orientations and mirroring of the test image in order to make a prediction, rather than relying solely on what it was trained on.
-This demonstrates some level of creativity in the sense that the model is able to find new ways of solving the problem of image recognition, rather than just being limited to what it was trained on.
-While the number and types of transformations used in this project are limited for demonstration purposes, the concept of artificial curiosity can be extended to include a range of creative transformations.
-This project uses a feed-forward neural network (FFN) because FFNs lack spatial perception and are unable to recognize images that do not resemble the training data.
-This weakness of FFNs is exploited to demonstrate the concept of artificial curiosity.
-When the model is predicting with 'curious' mode, it can recognize manipulated images, while in 'standard' mode, it cannot.
-This distinction provides a clear demonstration of the advantages and limitations of the two modes.
+This research project explores the integration of "Artificial Curiosity" in a Feed-Forward Network (FFN) model, aiming to enhance image recognition through creative transformations.
+Artificial Curiosity involves applying affine transformations to test data, allowing the model to explore different possibilities beyond its training data.
+The term "curiosity-driven" reflects the model's ability to find new ways of solving problems, demonstrating creativity in image recognition.

+The choice of a feed-forward neural network is strategic, exploiting its lack of spatial perception to showcase the concept of artificial curiosity.
+The model operates in 'curious' and 'standard' modes, with the former demonstrating superior recognition of manipulated images compared to the latter.
+This distinction offers a clear demonstration of the advantages and limitations of the two modes.

+In this project, artificial curiosity is defined as a set of mathematical and algorithmic constructs mimicking key characteristics of natural curiosity.
+The neural network explores by applying various mathematical transformations to test data, using the curious construct.
+The exploration is quantified using "Shannon's categorical entropy," with lower entropy indicating higher model confidence.
+Preliminary experiments show a 36% improvement in classification performance compared to the non-curious counterpart.
+Ongoing work involves exploring advanced mathematical and algorithmic techniques, drawing inspiration from neuroscience and reinforcement learning to intrinsically enhance the network's ability to learn and apply these transformations.

 Let $S$ be a sequence of one-dimensional tensors $T_1, T_2, T_3, ...
 T_n$, where a tensor $T_i$ is a collection of softmax probabilities $P(c_1), P(c_2), P(c_3), ...
 P(c_m)$, where $c_i$ is a class involved in a classification problem.